 MARTIN WONG.
 MALICIOUS MISCHIEF

 Martin Wong, Everything Must Go, 1983.
 Private Collection.
-Courtesy of the Estate of Martin Wong and P.P.O.W Gallery, NY. ©Martin Wong.
+Courtesy of the Martin Wong Foundation and P.P.O.W Gallery, NY. ©Martin Wong.

 Curated by Krist Gruijthuijsen and Agustín Pérez Rubio

 Museo Centro de Arte Dos de Mayo is presenting the first extensive exhibition of the work of the US-Chinese artist Martin Wong (born 1946 in Portland, Oregon, died 1999 in San Francisco) in Europe.

 Martin Wong.
 Malicious Mischief is the result of exhaustive research into the life’s work of Wong from his early creations on the US East Coast to his work in the late-1990s before he died due to an VIH/AIDS-related illness.
 The exhibition aspires to expand Wong’s practice and recognition among a European audience and to situate Wong within a group of artists, who determined by their personal biographies are known for their political commitment and ability to reflect their chosen life contexts in their art.
 In consequence, the exhibition explores sociological and political aspects of Wong’s work as well as the way these underscore the transfer of language to the medium of painting.